Quansight/Quansight-website/apps/labs/posts/numpy-python-api-cleanup.md

 ### Renaming `numpy.core` to `numpy._core`

-In my opinion, the most challenging task was renaming the `numpy.core` submodule to `numpy._core`.
-It concerned most of the NumPy's source code and affected C-level and downstream libraries as well.
+In my opinion, the most challenging task was renaming the `numpy.core` submodule to `numpy._core`. `numpy/core` contained most of NumPy's source code, and this change affected both downstream libraries and NumPy-internal C code.

-In terms of C-level code, it is worth emphasizing that not only does Python use C functions through compiled extension modules, but also C code imports NumPy's Python API via Python's C-API!
+In terms of C-level code, it is worth emphasizing that not only does Python use C functions through compiled extension modules, but also C code in NumPy accesses functionality implemented in Python directly via `PyImport_XXX`.

-For the source code that is compiled into shared objects and extension modules, we only had to rename `core` imports to `_core`.
+For the source code that is compiled into extension modules, we only had to rename `core` imports to `_core`.
 A more complex issue appeared for header files that are included in third party objects.
 We wanted to make sure that library/executable compiled with numpy 2.0 will work with numpy 1.x installed (and vice versa).
 For this purpose, we used two simple mechanisms: